KSanders7070/ERAM_2_GEOJSON/script_overview.md

 ## FILTERGROUP ASSIGNMENT

-To know what filter directory to place the .geojson, you will need to know the FilterGroup that is assigned to that data.
+To know what filter directory to place the .geojson in, the script will need to know the FilterGroup that is assigned to that data.

 - For Lines (GeoMapLine)
   - First look for the FilterGroup in `GeoMapObjectType`-`GeoMapLine`-`GeoLineFilters` but if it is not there, get it from `GeoMapObjectType`-`DefaultLineProperties`-`GeoLineFilters`.